-It shall be the policy of Council to protect and enhance the quality of streams, ponds, wetlands, and rivers within the Municipality and to work with our neighbours, watershed groups and volunteers, and the Provincial Government to protect the local watershed systems in accordance with Provincial regulations.
+It shall be the policy of Council to protect and enhance the quality of streams, ponds, wetlands, and rivers within the Municipality and to work with our neighbours, watershed groups and volunteers, and the Province to protect the local watershed systems in accordance with the Province's regulations.

 - a.
-The Bylaw shall establish provisions restricting the disturbance of natural vegetation adjacent to streams, wetlands, and other watercourses, and such provisions shall be no less stringent than those established under the Environmental Protection Act Watercourse and Wetlands Protection Regulations. - b.
-The Bylaw shall prohibit the infilling or alteration of surface drainage features without the issuance of a development permit and the issuance of a stream alteration permit where required by provincial regulations.

-- c.
-Council may explore options to acquire ownership of surface water systems through parkland dedications in the subdivision process and through negotiations with landowners where appropriate. - d.
-The Bylaw shall require construction activities to implement erosion and siltation control measures to ensure the protection of adjacent streams and wetlands and prevent run-off on to adjacent properties. - e.
-Council shall engage with the Province, private landowners, Ducks Unlimited, the Island Nature Trust, and other interested parties to encourage the development of management plans for all major stream systems and wetlands in the Municipality. - f.
+The Land Use Bylaw shall establish provisions restricting the disturbance of natural vegetation adjacent to streams, wetlands, and other watercourses, and such provisions shall be no less stringent than those established under the Environmental Protection Act's Watercourse and Wetlands Protection Regulations. - b.
+Council may explore options to acquire ownership of surface water systems through parkland dedications in the subdivision process and through negotiations with landowners where appropriate. - c.
+The Bylaw shall require construction activities to implement erosion and siltation control measures to ensure the protection of adjacent streams and wetlands and prevent run-off on to adjacent properties. - d.
+Council may engage with the Province, private landowners, Ducks Unlimited, the Island Nature Trust, and other interested parties to encourage the development of management plans for all major stream systems and wetlands in the Municipality. - e.
 Site plans shall be required to identify adjacent surface water features, steep slopes and existing vegetation and demonstrate how these features have been protected.